ika-rwth-aachen/OCCUQ/README.md

 ```

-### 2. Evaluate
+### 2. Inference
-Once the GMM is fitted, you can evaluate the model using the following command:
+Once the GMM is fitted, you can run inference of the model with GMM Uncertainty
+Quantification using the following command:

 ```bash
 export CUDA_VISIBLE_DEVICES=0